 10 – Resident Evil: Revelations 2 – PS4, 2015

-Higher quality dialogue amidst the shooting and solving stayed with me too; a good balance between natural conversation and the usual nonsense that comes up in these games.
 Rev 2 isn’t perfect but it’s a solid modern Res game.
+It even manages to not wind me up with a companion.
 I wonder how it would feel released as one complete piece now.

 9 – Resident Evil 5 – Xbox 360, 2009

-Or I could have just told you that CHRIS REDFIELD PUNCHES A MOTHERFUCKING BOULDER.
-That should be enough on its own to justify its placement.
+Also, I could tell (again) that CHRIS REDFIELD PUNCHES A MOTHERFUCKING BOULDER.
+That alone should be enough to justify the placement.
+Absolutely bonkers.

 8 – Resident Evil 2 – PS1, 1998